tingjun-yang/challenge/submissions/tingjun2/README.md

 This behavior highlights the dependence of the GARCH-to-Q-variance mapping on sample statistics:
 - **Local Optimization:** On smaller scales (100k days), parameters can be "tuned" to the specific random path generated.
 - **Real-World Parallel:** This mirrors empirical observations in market data.
 For instance, a Q-variance fit to a massive aggregate of **all stocks** often yields an $R^2$ as high as **0.999** due to the diversification of noise.
 In contrast, fitting to a smaller subset like the **S&P 500** typically yields an $R^2 \approx 0.857$, as the smaller sample size allows idiosyncratic volatility shocks to persist rather than average out.

-By treating each 2,500-day block as a unique ticker and de-meaning $z$-scores at the block level, the model maintains the structural quadratic relationship, though the "cleanliness" of the fit remains subject to the law of large numbers.

 <div style="display: flex;">